-What you Should Know before you Go climbing Mount Toubkal
+What you Should Know before you climbing Mount Toubkal

 Mount Toubkal Overview

+what you should know before you climb Mount Toubkal?
 Despite the backdrop of the Atlas Mountains, most people would associate Morocco with wandering around the souks, camel rides through the desert and enjoying copious amounts of mint tea.
-While the latter is true, Mount Toubkal is a peak that isn’t so well known amongst non-mountaineers, but stands at an impressive 4,167 metres (13,671 ft) with incredible views of rural Morocco.
+While the latter is true, Mount Toubkal is a peak that isn’t so well known amongst non-mountaineers but stands at an impressive 4,167 metres (13,671 ft) with incredible views of rural Morocco.

 Mount Toubkal or Jebel Toubkal is the highest peak in the Atlas Mountains, Morocco, and North Africa.
 Toubkal is apart of the Atlas Mountain Range and is located in the southwestern part of Morocco, about 60 km south of Marrakesh. it is an ultra prominent peak, the highest for over 2000 km and a popular destination for climbers.